 The right brass-tacks qualifications each nonprofit organization will need in this leader are as wide and varied as the sector itself.
 In some cases, it might be beneficial for the individual to have a background in for-profit business.
 Alternatively, membership organizations, particularly in the medical or technology industries, might prioritize certain credentials that are required among members, to ensure the leader has credibility.

 What tools do boards need to make the best decisions?

 Above all, culture matters.
 A board that embraces change as an opportunity rather than an obstacle will enjoy smoother sailing during a rocky transformation of any kind.
 Arming the board to navigate uncertainty and inevitable change begins here.
 From there, in order to equip the board with the strongest toolkit possible for forging ahead through a transformational event, organizations should plan ahead by creating and maintaining certain key resources:

 While transformational events can arise from a wide breadth of causes and events, they all pose unique challenges to nonprofit organizations and require careful consideration of the risks in play and the right path forward.
 Boards that have developed contingency plans, and are able to focus on efficiently reaching consensus and pivoting when necessary, will be well-prepared to navigate the shifting tides they will inevitably face.

-For more information, please contact a member of the Smith & Howard nonprofit team, at 404.874.6244 or simply fill out the form below.
+For more information, please contact a member of the Smith and Howard nonprofit team at 404-874-6244 or simply fill out the form below.